LANL-Seismoacoustics/pisces/README.md

 ## What does it look like?

-Name your Center for Seismic Studies (CSS) 3.0 tables in a module:
+Name your Center for Seismic Studies (CSS) 3.0 tables in a module.
+This just needs to be done once per table name.

 ```python
 # mytables.py